Amaze Mint by Thought Cast Magic

 magic-tv says...

-AmazeMint offers a unique visual card appearance in a mint tin, making it a standout trick for close-up or family-friendly shows.
+AmazeMint offers a unique visual card appearance in a mint tin, praised for its visual appeal and thorough tutorial. [...]
+The trick is interactive and playful, with a clear visual payoff perfect for close-up or family shows.

 Performance videos